 Despite these artistic and moral problems, the ultimate moral point to this movie is that both Nick and the children need to act more responsibly toward each other, with kindness and gentleness, and toward the mother as well.
 By doing this, Nick learns to transcend conflict and trouble, and find love.

+ARE WE THERE YET? is a comedy starring Ice Cube.
+Mr. Cube plays Nick, a retired baseball player living in Portland, Oregon.
+Nick tries to land a date with Suzanne, a young, attractive divorcee played by Nia Long.
+When Suzanne’s job takes her to Vancouver, Canada during New Year’s Eve, Nick seizes his opportunity and offers to fly her two children, Kevin, age 7, and Lindsey, age 11 to Vancouver to be with her.
+What Nick doesn’t know is that Kevin and Lindsey think that no man is good enough for their mom.
+They do everything to make the trip to Vancouver a nightmare.
+They also plan a secret side trip to where their beloved father lives.
 The setup for ARE WE THERE YET?, especially the movie’s funny first scene, is very good and has a lot of fun possibilities.
 The movie gets sidetracked, however, by negative elements such as Nick’s hatred of children, the children’s sometimes dangerous pranks and a lust-minded babysitter in one scene.
 Despite these problems, the moral point to this movie is that both children and adults must act responsibly toward one another, with kindness and gentleness.